 Rizal wrote that many of their household items had been broken by the poltergeist.
 When Josephine asked the spirit what it wanted, “All her cups, tea kettles, saucers, etc. fell down at the same time.
 All the boys and I saw it.”

-Related Trivia: Rizal wrote an extensive written discourse on “kulam”
+Related Story: Rizal wrote an extensive written discourse on “kulam”

 For those who may have not heard of Julie Vega, she was one the most promising child actors during the 70s and 80s, having won two FAMAS for Best Child Actress during her career.